Australian rules football in Europe: Germany

 The Australian Football League Germany plays a home-and-away season featuring clubs based in Berlin, Munich, Cologne, Frankfurt, Stuttgart and Hamburg.
 The official German national team (the Black Eagles) first appeared in the EU Cup 2005 in London, although ad hoc German representative teams had appeared at other events in the past.

 In 2013 three of the six national league clubs run city metro leagues with one regional metro league being established.

 Hungary

 Hungary's first club, the Budapest Bats, was founded in June 2019.
-Trainings are every Monday night on Margaret Island in Budapest.
-The club plays in the Duna Cup organized by AFL Austria and AFL Hungary.
+The club fields men's and women's teams in the Empire Cup against the Vienna Galahs, Styrian Downunderdogs, Prague Dragons and Fort Nysa.